riverscuomo/apps/README.md

 # apps
-a monorepo of all my python scripts, modules, and packages.
+My monorepo of all my python scripts, modules, and packages.
 I'm currently publishing this only to get help with some issues.
 Almost all of the files are gitignored.

 ## Current Issue: How to run a package from another script